yoannchaudet/hospitable/README.md

 ![Get-Tree multi-root with one-column nodes](./images/get-tree1.png)

-More complex trees are also supported.
-Namely:
+In addition, the following complex formatting are supported:

-- Each node may have multiple columns
+- A node may have multiple columns (i.e. space-separated strings)
-- Columns can be aligned (left, right or centered) — the alignment is inherited from parent to children (and can be overwritten)
+- Columns can be aligned (left, right, centered), the alignment is inherited from parent to children and can be overridden
-- Columns alignment (or padding) is applied to all nodes at a given depth
+- Columns are padded to the longest column of nodes under a same parent, this behavior can be overridden with groups (WIP rename)

 ```powershell
 # Build the tree